AT&T CEO says hiring Michael Cohen 'was a big mistake'

 Stephenson announced that Bob Quinn, one of the executives involved in the Cohen deal, "will be retiring."

-Quinn was in charge of AT&T's legislative affairs operation in Washington.
+Quinn took charge of AT&T's legislative affairs operation in Washington less than two years ago.
+A source with knowledge of the matter said he is leaving under pressure.

 Stephenson expressed regret to the company's employees, citing the negative attention around AT&T in recent days.